 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-Woman in a magnetoencephalograph scanner.
-The magnetoencephalograph (MEG) scanner uses 306 highly sensitive SQUIDs (Superconducting Quantum Interference Devices) which detect the extremely small magnetic fields and associated gradients generated by neural activity in different parts of the brain.
-The resulting data is used with other neuro-imaging techniques to investigate psychiatric and neurological disorders such as ADHD, autism, epilepsy and age-related memory and cognitive syndromes such as Alzheimer's and dementia.
-Oxford Centre for Human Brain Activity, UK.
+The brain of a research subject is stimulated by visual images whilst superconducting sensors in a magnetoencephalograph (MEG) records the neural activity.
+The MEG scanner uses 306 highly sensitive SQUIDs (Superconducting Quantum Interface Devices) which detect the extremely weak magnetic fields and associated gradients generated by neural activity in different parts of the brain.
+The resulting data is used with other neuro-imaging techniques to investigate psychiatric and neurological disorders such as ADHD, epilepsy and age-related memory and cognitive syndromes such as Alzheimer's and dementia.
+The eye-tracking device in front of the subject gives data on the gaze related to the brain activity and also relays information on any blinking or head movement which may influence the brain's neural currents.
+Photographed at the Oxford Centre for Human Brain Activity.

 Model release available.
 Property release not required.